Skip to main content

 Some vendors allow you to select the location where you would like your instance to be hosted.
 Make sure you ask.

-• Data encryption: Data encryption keeps your information hidden from 3rd parties.
-This encryption is normally in transit and at rest.
-This means your information is protected while being sent or simply stored.
+• Data encryption: Data encryption keeps your information hidden from 3rd parties, both in transit and at rest.
+This means your information is protected while being sent or stored.

-• Security certifications: Expect the vendor to be certified in ISO 27001, SOC2 Type I, Type II, CSA STAR, and similar.
+• Security certifications: Expect the vendor to be certified in ISO 27001, SOC2 Type I, Type II, CSA STAR, or similar credentials.

-Some vendors will be more transparent than others when displaying their security and data privacy information, but they all have it.
-If you cannot see that right away, ask for clarification during your demo call.
+Some vendors are more transparent than others about their security and privacy practices, but all should have them in place.
+If the details aren’t clear, be sure to ask during your demo call.

 project management software logos list